Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 • The logic for the system has been programmed directly into the Alpha Quadrant card mounted in the Throttle Interface Module (TIM).
 This logic triggers relays, located in the Throttle Communication Module (TCM) to turn either on or off as the speedbrake lever travels over the micro-buttons.
 This is exactly how it's done in the real aircraft.

 • The speedbrake moves from the ARM position to the UP position when the squat switch is triggered (when the landing gear touches the runway).
-The squat switch is a configured in ProSim737 (configuration/combined configuration/gate/squat switch).
+The squat switch is a configured in ProSim737 (config/gate/squat switch).

 Video